This post was updated on Apr 12, 2023

 5. Challenging negative self-talk: Identify and challenge self-defeating thoughts and negative feelings that contribute to low self-worth or feelings of unworthiness.

 By taking these steps to nurture self-love and acceptance, you can gradually reduce your reliance on external sources of affection and develop a more balanced approach to relationships, fostering healthier connections with others.

 How Do I Stop Craving Love And Affection?

 Luckily, there are numerous ways to curb your love cravings and depend less on other people.
 Here are some tips:

 Think about what you can and cannot change in your life.
 Improve the things you can control, and make peace with those you can’t.
 Let’s say you’d like to be better at your job and can’t control how your boss treats you.
 In that case, you’d work hard to improve your skills and build healthy boundaries in the workplace.
-Then, move on to another job – if need be – after you learn how to be your own advocate with healthy boundaries in the workplace.
+Then, move on to another job – if need be – after you learn how to be your own advocate in the workplace.
 Focusing on personal growth and self-improvement can empower you and foster a sense of self-reliance, diminishing your need for love and affection from others.